04 Sep Modern Myths: Cursed Bloodlines (Hereditary & What Remains of Edith Finch)

 Lewis focuses on what seems an insignificant character in the book, but one who holds all the power.
 With his waking the entire story disappears and Lewis latches onto this idea.
 He abandons his reality in favour of his construction, where he has absolute power.
 In his mind his sister, mother, grandmother are all Alice’s.
 He is slumbering nearby and through death he will achieve wakefulness and they – as figments of his dream – will vanish but he will be returned to his Lands of Wonder.
 To him reality is the dream state and he needs to wake to his rightful place.

 In both texts there is a final dinner scene and with both the audience is overwhelmed sense of unease as they are forced to witness that night.
-In Hereditary and in What Remains of Edith Finch this scene is an explosion of repressed emotion.
+In Hereditary and What Remains of Edith Finch this scene is an explosion of repressed emotion.
 The aura of finality hangs heavy over the table as they all try to repress what they’ve been keeping bottled up inside.
 Both end in a fierce argument between the mother and another member of the family; Peter in Hereditary and Edith Senior in What Remains of Edith Finch.
-The mothers lash our and lay blame for the recent deaths in the family on Edith Senior and Peter.
+The mothers lash our and lay blame for the recent deaths in the family on Peter and Edith Senior.
 It marks the beginning of the end for the remaining family members.

 Religion also plays a huge part in both stories, with the grandmothers at the helm of faith.
 Hereditary focuses on a bastardised version of Catholicism, which is very much intertwined with satanic ideologies.
-As you experience the twisted version of reality that is the Graham families lives, it becomes hard to tell what exactly is caused by mental illness and what is the supernatural.
-By the end the text heavily implies that the grandmothers devout worship and subsequent marriage to Paimon, the demon king, is not unfounded.
+As you experience the twisted version of reality that is the Graham family’s’ lives, it becomes hard to tell what exactly is mental illness and what is the supernatural.
+By the end, the text heavily implies that the grandmothers devout worship and subsequent marriage to Paimon, the demon king, is not unfounded.
 However, for someone to become enthralled with such a dark belief system and to torture their family with it for decades leads me to believe she was at the very least lacking empathy and a consummate narcissist.
 The anti-Christ imagery becomes less and less subtle as we near the ending.
-Charlie’s decapitated head is adorned with an inverted crown of thorns, Peter now possessed with Paimon stands in a distorted manger scene.
+Charlie’s decapitated head is adorned with an inverted crown of thorns and Peter now possessed with Paimon stands in a distorted manger scene.